How to dispose of old electrical equipment safely and responsibly

 At Solera, we firmly believe that industrial progress and environmental responsibility must go hand in hand.
 That’s why we incorporate sustainability criteria into every stage of our production process—from material selection and product design to energy-efficient manufacturing and waste management practices.

 But our commitment goes beyond compliance.
-We actively support environmental education and awareness by promoting responsible behavior throughout the electrical sector.
+We actively support environmental education and awareness by promoting responsible behaviour throughout the electrical sector.
 We see this as part of our duty—not just as manufacturers, but as participants in a global effort toward sustainable development.

 Safely and responsibly disposing of old electrical equipment may seem like a small act, but it has a significant impact.
 It is a crucial contribution to environmental protection, resource conservation, and the well-being of future generations.